 The company takes all the necessary precautions to keep its food within dietary regulations.

-The minimum number of people Green Chef will take orders for is two.
+Green Chef takes orders for at least 2 people, thus working best for couples and families.
 Having said that, there’s no reason why you can’t save the second serving for another day.
 Or, if you have a large appetite, you consume both meals in the same sitting.

 So, Green Chef is fine for a single person as long as that person knows they’ll eat each meal more than once or have an extra-large serving size.